Wiiseguy/node-streambuf/README.md

 .readChar([encoding])
 ---
 Reads a single character from the buffer according to the specified character encoding.
+Multi-byte characters are not read - use `readString` for that instead.
 'encoding' defaults to utf8.

 .writeChar([encoding])